 is eight years old and full of both questions and ideas.
 She likes to sing, dance, and make gifts for people.
 She has a voracious appetite for reading books.
 Her little brother is teaching her about boundaries.

-is four years old and loves to dance.
+is five years old and loves to dance.
 He has an infectious laugh and an impish smile.
 He loves using his hands, whether it involves solving a puzzle or playing an instrument.
 Taking after the snowman Olaf, he likes warm hugs.